-Sapp Bros., Inc., a well-known operator of travel centers and a major petroleum distributor headquartered in Omaha, Nebraska, recently experienced a significant data breach that impacted employees and possibly customers.
+Omaha based, Sapp Bros., an operator of travel centers, recently experienced a data breach that impacted employees and possibly customers.
 On Aug.
 25, 2025, an unauthorized actor gained access to information stored on the Sapp Bros. network.

 The breach was attributed to a hacking group known as Worldleaks, which claimed responsibility for leaking the data on the dark web on Sept.
-23, 2025, via a posting on the Tor network.
+23, 2025.
 The compromised data primarily involved employee information, but the full extent of affected parties is still being clarified.

 Through a combination of programmatic and manual review, it was determined on Nov.
 10, 2025, that personally identifiable information (PII) was among the data accessed by the attacker.
-The information exposed included full names, address, city, state, zip code, Social Security number, demographic information and, in some cases, driver’s license numbers.
+The information exposed included full names, addresses, Social Security numbers, demographic information and, in some cases, driver’s license numbers.

-The breach affected approximately 16,292 individuals nationwide, including 1,741 Iowa residents, as reported in the disclosure to the Iowa Attorney General on Dec.
+The breach affected approximately 16,292 individuals nationwide, including 1,741 Iowa residents and seven Montana residents, as reported in the disclosure to the Iowa Attorney General and the Montana Attorney General on Dec.
 11, 2025.

 If you receive notification from Sapp Bros. or your provider about this breach, you may want to: